Gexkill/sweng2/RASD/src/index.md

 * Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a taxi request 10 minutes before the ride.
 The reservation is identified by start point, end point, client and time.
 It can be sharing or not.
 See client to fields details.
 * Taxi request: it is the request the system sends (automatically or after a client request) to taxi to specify a ride, specifying start point, client and other elements if they are available. **KEEP or remove?**
 * Client request: it is the request for a taxi drive as soon as possible, it contains the client data and the start point that can be get by GPS (current position) or inserting manually
 * Zone: it is a zone of approximately 2 km^2, the city is split into these zones.
 From taxi position the system gets his zone and inserts the taxi into the zone queue.
 So the system guarantees a fair management of taxi queues.
-A zone is specified by a list of bounds.
+    * A zone is specified by a list of bounds.
+    * it has more than 2 Positions that compose it's bounds.
+    * bounds must be composed by Positions and not any of it's subclasses.
+    * bounds must be a set ( it must not contains duplicates )
 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task
 * Taxi: it is a means of transport that can bring only 4 passengers.
 * System: it is the new system we will create with the database of the old system.